gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 A psalm trusting God as his protection and help in all evil, for all the time.

 *Adjutorium nostrum in nomine Domine* ***Que fecit celis et terrae*** comes from here?
 No, it comes from Psalm 124
+# Psalm 123
+The psalmist recognizes his position of servitude towards God and asks for mercy, because he/they are being objects of contempt of the rich and proud.
+Symbolizes the oppression the godless inflict upon the faithful.
 # Psalm 136

 # TODO